Home QuickBooks For Construction QuickBooks Journal Entry

 Accurate Financial Reporting

-Journal entries are the foundation upon which financial statements are built.
-They provide the raw data for generating income statements, balance sheets, and cash flow statements.
+Journal entries form the foundation for income statements, balance sheets, and cash flow reports.

 Decision-Making Support